-- 3.4.2.6 Applicants are required to complete the ARE within the time limitations set by NCARB policies and procedures. - 3.4.2.7 Proctoring of the ARE will be done in accordance with NCARB rules and policies.

-3.4.3 The Nebraska E&A Act Examination

-- 3.4.3.1 Before license issuance, an applicant must pass an examination, prepared and administered by the Board, on the E&A Act, E&A Rules, and practice ethics. - 3.4.3.2 The purpose of the examination is to test applicants' familiarity with the E&A Act, E&A Rules, and the ethics of practicing architecture. - 3.4.3.3 After a second or subsequent failure of the Nebraska E&A Act Examination, the candidate may be required to acquire additional instruction before being reexamined.
+- 3.4.2.1 Applicants are required to complete the ARE within the time limitations set by NCARB policies and procedures. - 3.4.2.7 Proctoring of the ARE will be done in accordance with NCARB rules and policies. - 3.4.33.4.2.2 Approval to sit for the ARE terminates if the applicant has not attempted a division of the ARE within five years of such approval.
+Any applicant seeking initial licensure in Nebraska and whose test approval has terminated must submit a new application to the Board for approval to take the ARE. - 3.4.3 The Nebraska E&A Act Examination - 3.4.4.3.3.1 Following successful passage of the AREBefore license issuance, an applicant must pass an examination, prepared and administered by the Board, on the E&A Act, E&A Rules, and practice ethics. - 3.44.3.23.2 The purpose of the examination is to test applicants' familiarity with the E&A Act, E&A Rules, and the ethics of practicing architecture. - 3.44.3.3.3 After a second or subsequent failure of the Nebraska E&A Act Examination, the candidate may be required to acquire additional instruction before being reexamined.
 Such candidates are eligible for reexamination every thirty days.

-3.5 Application for Licensure
+3.5 Application for ARE Examination Licensure

-- 3.5.1 To be eligible for initial licensure as an architect, an applicant must: - 3.5.1.1 Submit a completed application to the Board, accompanied by the filing fee established by the Board; - 3.5.1.2 Provide satisfactory evidence of meeting the licensure standards as set forth in the Act and these rules; - 3.5.1.3 Submit five references indicating good reputation and ethical character, three of which must be architects.
-If an applicant cannot provide three references from architects, five references must still be submitted along with an explanation as to why the professional references cannot be submitted. - 3.5.2 All applications for architect licenses may be reviewed by the Board.
+- 3.5.1 To be eligible to for initial sit for the ARE examination licensure as an architect, an applicant must: - 3.5.1.1 Submit a completed application to the Board, accompanied by the filing fee established by the Board; - 3.5.1.1.1 The application fee is waived for first-time applicants. - 3.5.1.2 Provide satisfactory evidence of meeting the education licensure standards asrequirement as set forth in the Act and these rules; - 3.5.1.3 Submit five references indicating good reputation and ethical character, three of which must be architects. ; and - 3.5.1.3.1 If an applicant cannot provide three references from architects, five references must still be submitted along with an explanation as to why the professional references cannot be submitted. - 3.5.1.4 Submit verification that the applicant has established an NCARB record for the purpose documenting architectural work experience. - 3.5.2 All applications for the ARE Examination architect licenses will may be reviewed by the Board.